cwahn/efp/README.md

 EFP supports major higher-order functions including `for_each`, `map`, `filter`, `foldl`, `foldr`, `from_function`, `for_index`, `for_each_with_index`, `cartesian_for_each`, `map_with_index`, `cartesian_map` and many more.

 ### Zero-Copy Sequence Types
 Copying sequence is often an expensive operation yet does not necessary.
-Move semantic, introduced in C++ 11 somewhat eases the problem.
+Move semantic, size_troduced in C++ 11 somewhat eases the problem.
 However, the move helps little about stack sequence types like `std::array`, since moving such types is essentially a series of element-wise moves which is often no better than an element-wise copy.

 There is a better option, copy-elision (Return Value Optimization and Named Return Value Optimization).
 It makes returning heavy data free.
 Unfortunately, copy-elision is not guaranteed but at the compiler's discretion.
 (Since, C++ 17 some of them are guaranteed.)